SadraTghvi/Aurora/README.md

 # Aurora
-Aurora is a movies, series generator site
+Aurora is an E-Commerce site built with React and Scss mainly.